-Once you’ve mastered the bent knee side plank, try the regular side plank.
+Advanced: Once you’ve mastered the bent-knee side plank, try the regular side plank.
 Instead of using the bottom leg for support, both legs will be straight when you lift your body.

-This exercise targets every muscle in your core, including other parts of your body such as your forearms and glutes.
+This exercise targets every muscle in your core, as well as your forearms, shoulders, and glutes.

 Before you attempt this exercise, make sure you have mastered the forearm plank, the standard plank, the bent-knee side plank, and the side plank.
 Keep in mind that your form for stir the pot and other planks are the same.
-Remember to keep your core engaged and stabilized and for your back to be straight.
-Meaning no arching or hunching.
+Remember to keep your core engaged and spine stabilized – meaning no arching or hunching.

 - Place your knees shoulder-width apart and kneel on the mat.

-- Place a medium Bosu ball 1/2 foot in front of you.
+- Place a medium Bosu ball a few inches in front of you.

 - Reach out and place your forearms on the ball at a 90-degree angle.

 - Make sure your core is stabilized and engaged and start ‘stirring’ by making circular movements with the ball.